|National Grid Upgrade in Cumbria - pylons threat to Cumbria's beautiful places|

 National Grid is due to announce their favoured route for the new lines at the end of this year.
 We will be working closely with National Grid and other organisations during 2013 to ensure we get the best solution for Cumbria's landscape and communities.

-Read our response to the consultation here.
+Read our response to the 2012 first consultation here.